We are committed to improving the health of Aboriginal and Torres Strait Islander peoples.

 Through the support of health and medical research, NHMRC works to improve and promote the health of Aboriginal and Torres Strait Islander peoples.
-Search here for news, updates and achievements.
+Visit Achievements and updates for news, updates and achievements.

 Principal Committee Indigenous Caucus

 The NHMRC established an advisory committee to seek advice on Aboriginal and Torres Strait Islander health and health research issues: Principal Committee Indigenous Caucus (PCIC).

 Funding for Aboriginal and Torres Strait Islander Health, Medical Research and Researchers

 NHMRC funds Indigenous health and medical research across all its funding schemes.
 In addition, it has established specific funding schemes to support research in priority areas and to build capacity in Indigenous health.

-Search here for information on NHMRC funding for Indigenous health and medical research and researchers.
+Search find funding for information on NHMRC funding for Indigenous health and medical research and researchers.